namesys-eth/ccip2-eth-resources/docs/INTRO.md

 #### 💡&nbsp; Hold up, are you saying that I can use off-chain records for FREE FOREVER after completing the one-time initial Setup?

 That is precisely what we are saying!
 Note that NameSys provides you with a similar level of security as on-chain records.
 It doesn't use any centralised storage like servers.
 It doesn't force you to share your IPNS private key with a third-party.
 It is fully autonomous!
+Your records are additionally verified by your unique signatures at each resolution; this means that your records will stop resolving if you sell or transfer your name.

 #### 💡&nbsp; This seems too good to be true!
 What's the catch here?
 Off-chain storage cannot theoretically equate to on-chain storage; this will defeat the whole purpose of blockchain.